 Welcome to Gatehouse Community Centre

-Even before lockdown we had been actively considering what our purpose should now be and how best to prepare the building to meet it.
-We have become increasingly aware that changing demographics and lifestyles were inevitably leading to reduced use of the Centre.
-Our current business model, predicated on long term residence by the Community Church and the Snooker Club, together with hourly hire by local groups and organisations, is no longer sustainable.
-As you will know from our AGMs the Centre could previously rely on a small surplus each year but now, due to declining usage, this is no longer the case.
-In the last financial year we barely broke even and our financial future looks insecure.
+All our users will probably be aware that over recent years the Centre has been used by fewer and fewer groups.
+Although we still welcome long term residence by the Community Church and the Snooker Club, our general business model, predicated on hourly hire by local groups and organisations, is becoming unsustainable.
+As you will know from our AGMs, the Centre could previously rely on a small surplus each year but now, due to declining usage, this is no longer the case.